aydinmuminkorcan/user-authenticator/CONTRIBUTING.md

 ---
 ## Report bugs using Github's [issues](https://github.com/aydinmuminkorcan/user-authenticator/issues)
 We use GitHub issues to track public bugs.
 Report a bug by opening a new issue.
+Before creating a pull request, please open an issue first, so we will be able to discuss your requests.

 ---
 ## Write bug reports with detail